Darwin's Frogs and Midwife Toads: Facts and Reproduction

 Darwin's frogs have a unique and very interesting aspect to their reproduction.
 The female deposits about forty eggs on the leaf litter and then leaves.
 The male stays to fertilize and protect the eggs.
 After about three weeks, the tadpoles that have survived move inside the eggs.
 Shortly before they are ready to hatch, the male picks the eggs up with his tongue and guides them through slits linking his mouth to his vocal sac.
 The vocal sac can hold up to nineteen tadpoles.
 The male doesn't vocalize while he is brooding the eggs.

 As the tadpoles develop, they frequently move around and cause the vocal sac to ripple.
 They feed on yolk from the egg and on a secretion produced by the male.
 Metamorphosis, the process in which a tadpole changes into a frog, takes place inside the vocal sac.
 The froglets are able to leave the sac around six to eight weeks after the eggs entered it.
 The male opens his mouth and the youngsters jump out.

 Darwin's frogs are threatened by habitat loss due to agriculture and forestry plantations.
 A chytrid fungus which has been discovered in Chile is worrying conservationists and may also be affecting the frogs.
 This fungus is believed to be at least partly responsible for the worldwide decrease in amphibian populations.
 It's called Batrachochytrium dendrobatidis, or Bd.
 One of the scientists in the video below says that he expects 40% of amphibian species to become extinct during his lifetime due to the presence of the fungus.

 Bd can cause a disease called chytridiomycosis.
 It infects the frog's skin and causes it to thicken.
 This is dangerous because water and electrolytes such as sodium and potassium salts are normally absorbed through the skin.
 The electrolytes are important for heart function.
-If the skin is too thick to allow enough electrolytes to enter the frog's body, the frog's heart will stop beating.
+If the skin is too thick to allow enough electrolytes to enter the frog's body, its heart will stop beating.